 On or about June 30, 2010, one of Fonar's customers, Golden Triangle Company, commenced an action against Fonar and certain individual defendants employed or formerly employed by Fonar, in the United States District Court for the Eastern District of New York based on the alleged wrongful failure of Fonar to deliver a scanner in Kuwait.
-The claim alleges various causes of action including breach of contract, fraud, conspiracy to defraud and conversion.
+The claim alleged various causes of action including breach of contract, fraud, conspiracy to defraud and conversion.
 Golden Triangle Company v.
 Fonar Corporation et al, CV10-2933.
-Plaintiff contracted with Fonar to purchase a scanner, and paid \$1,455,500 in advance.
-The scanner was never delivered, but Plaintiff never designed a site for delivery either.
-Alleging other damages, fraud and deceptive trade practices, Plaintiff seeks as much as \$5,000,000.
+Plaintiff contracted with Fonar to purchase an MRI scanner, and paid \$1,455,500 in advance.
+The scanner was never delivered, but Plaintiff never designated a site for delivery either.
+Alleging other damages, fraud and deceptive trade practices, Plaintiff sought up to \$5,000,000.
 Fonar made a motion to dismiss the complaint, the outcome of which left plaintiff with only a cause of action for breach of contract.
 The claims against the individual officers and employees of Fonar were dismissed.
-Fonar now has filed its answer, together with a counterclaim alleging that the plaintiff, by attempting to overcharge the end-customer, has damaged Fonar's reputation and ability to sell in Kuwait.
-Golden Triangle has replied to Fonar's counterclaim and the case is now in discovery.
-The deadline for completing discovery is December 31, 2012.
+Fonar filed its answer, together with a counterclaim alleging that the plaintiff, by attempting to overcharge the end-customer, had damaged Fonar's reputation and ability to sell in Kuwait.
+The case was settled in June, 2013 for \$480,000 in cash and 30,000 shares of Fonar's common stock payable in installments.